patrik64/euro-2024-all-goals/README.md

-All goals made in Euro 2024 championship using [SvelteKit](https://kit.svelte.dev/)
+Video snippets of all goals made in Euro 2024 tournament  using [SvelteKit](https://kit.svelte.dev/)

 ```
 pnpm i